bmartinez77/MtzMaterials/README.md

         });

     </script>

+#### Python method used to request data
+Sends a request message to the Arduino and waits for the response.
+The response is then displayed on a page.
+The request will be made with the ajax request.

+    # Method used to generate random number to be displayed
+    # Will be read from the Arduino Scale once implemented
+    @app.route('/live-data')
+    def live_data():
+        # clears memeory from serial port
+        ser.reset_input_buffer()
+        # writes message to arduino
+        ser.write("on\n".encode('utf-8'))
+        # reads response from arduino
+        data = 0
+        try:
+            data = ser.readline().decode('utf-8').rstrip()

+            # converst value to json format
+            data = json.loads(data)
+            # reads value from key
+            data = json.dumps(data["value"])
+            # converts to string to be displayed
+            data = str(data)
+        except json.JSONDecodeError:
+            data=0
+        except TypeError:
+            data = 0

+    # Makes response number into json format
+    response = make_response(data)
+    response.content_type = 'application/json'

+    #submits number to page
+    return response

 ## Technologies
 The technologies that are implemented are Raspberry Pi, Arduino, Python(Flask, Jinja, SQLAlchemy), and SQLite.
 This project implements an MVC architecture.